-Unless you’ve experienced it for yourself, it can be difficult to know what to do when someone’s baby is in the neonatal unit.
-The coming months will be pretty tough for the family, so we’ve put together some insight and advice from past NICU parents on how you can help them through it:
+Unless you've personally been there it can be difficult to know what to do or say when someone's baby is in the neonatal unit.
+The coming months will be pretty tough, so we've put together some insight and advice from past NICU parents on how you can help the family through it:

-First of all, please acknowledge our baby’s birth!
-This may seem like an obvious thing to do, but you’d be surprised how many people don't say a word to us about our baby and it really hurts.
-Yes we get it, it’s scary - we’ve probably already spent way too long googling or had a doctor talk to us about survival rates and potential complications.
-Our little fighter possibly has a long battle ahead and we need all the support we can get!
+First of all, please acknowledge our baby’s birth - this may seem like obvious thing to do, but you’d be surprised how many people don't say a word to us about our baby and it really hurts.
+Yes we get it, it’s scary - we’ve probably already spent way too long googling or had a doctor talk to us about survival rates and potential complications, but our little fighter has a long battle ahead and we need all the support we can get!
 Please don’t stay silent out of fear of saying the wrong thing or in case our baby doesn’t make it, instead be brave enough to send a card, a quick message of congratulations, or simply let us know that you’re thinking of us all.
 Definitely send an appropriate gift if you want to (more on that later), but there are also many other ways you can take some of the pressure off and allow us to spend more time with our precious miracle.